Priyanka-Rane/Employee_Data_Anaysis_Using_SQL/README.md

 SQL queries to analyse Employee Data.
 There are 3 modules:
   1) Basis Statistics:
-     In this part, statistical terms such as Variance and standatd deviation has been analysed using VIEWS, CASE statements etc.Also highest paid employees and highest paiD departments has been analysed.
+     In this part, statistical terms such as Variance and standatd deviation has been analysed using VIEWS, CASE statements etc. Also highest paid employees and highest paid departments has been analysed.

   2) Data Wrangling:
      In this part, data manupulation and wrangling has been done using functions like REPLACE, TRIM, SUBSTRING etc.